-As Bitcoin continued its rise to prominence over the first decade of its life, many people found themselves asking this fundamental question in an attempt to understand the real value proposition behind
+As Bitcoin continued its rise to prominence over the first decade of its life, many people found themselves asking this fundamental question in an attempt to understand the real value proposition behind Satoshi Nakamoto’s invention.

 In prehistoric times, people relied on barter to conduct their business.
 A caveman specializing in hunting deer would exchange his deer meat for some fruit collected by the neighboring tribe.

 Eventually, the cavemen realized that for commerce to scale, they would need a universal means of representing wealth that would allow them to buy and sell as they wish, without having to rely on direct barter.

 Shells, beads, and other collectibles began serving as the way in which value was transferred.

 People soon evolved into exchanging salt, grains, weapons, cattle, tools, clothes, and practically everything else, based on their perception of the exchanged items’ comparative value.

 When gold came around in the fourth millennium BC, the shiny metal quickly displaced other forms of money as the preferred store of value, first in raw form and eventually as minted coins.

 As a precious metal, it is not surprising that gold served as a reliable store of value and medium of exchange given its characteristics.
 Gold is durable, does not corrode or decay easily, highly malleable, and its extremely high stock-to-flow ratio.

 The Stock to Flow (SF or S2F) model is a way to measure the scarcity/abundance of a particular resource.
 The ratio is the amount of a resource held in reserves divided by the amount it is produced annually.
 Gold was universally considered precious because the annual production is so low relative to the stock.